 When he isn’t counseling clients or inspiring and driving culture within the agency, Pete serves as chairperson for his family’s charity, the Louis Segreto 26 Foundation, an organization founded to honor his cousin Louis with financial assistance for patients under age 26 and their families struggling with life threatening illnesses.
 He also is a proud supporter of “Dad Rock” (formerly known as rock n’ roll), regularly spinning vinyl and sporting concert tees from the hundreds of concerts he’s been to over several decades.

 With 20+ years’ experience in communications, Andy’s had an opportunity to run North American, UK, pan-EMEA and SABRE award-wining global campaigns.
-He’s worked across sectors from fast moving consumer goods (Ocean Spray) to automotive (General Motors) to life science (Boston Scientific).
+He’s worked across sectors from fast moving consumer goods (Ocean Spray) to automotive (General Motors) to health (Boston Scientific).
 However, Andy’s passion lies in helping companies tell innovation stories across multiple markets in a way that is relevant, accessible and compelling.

-Outside of work, Andy loves taking advantage of the London theatre scene whether it’s a big West End show or a fringe production staged above a pub south of the river.
+Outside of work, Andy loves taking advantage of the London theatre scene, whether it’s a big West End show or a fringe production staged above a pub south of the river.
 Also, having moved to London well over a decade ago, the ability to get off a two-hour flight and be surrounded by a completely different culture has not lost any of its magic.
-And, whether it’s the south of Spain or a small Greek island, the Mediterranean is his favourite destination without a doubt.
+And, whether it’s the south of Spain or a small Greek island, the Mediterranean is his favorite destination without a doubt.

 Jacelyn brings together two of her greatest passions – healthcare and technology – in her work at Current Global.
 Her PR career of nearly two decades began with Fortune 500 technology companies in software, hardware, e-commerce, and consulting.
 Her healthcare expertise spans multiple therapeutic areas, from the most common and well-researched conditions such as in cardiovascular diseases, oncology and neurology, to some of the rarest diseases across genders, ages, and races.